simonmichael/hledger_site/src/hledger-by-example.md

 # hledger by example

-A growing "book" introducing hledger one step at a time.
+A small but growing book introducing hledger one step at a time.

 You can use the sidebar links, the left and right arrow buttons on this page, or the left and right arrow keys, to step through the pages.